Kevin Wildes (sportscaster): Early and personal life

 Wildes is a native of Groton, Connecticut.
 Wildes graduated from La Salle University in Philadelphia.
-In 2011, he married his wife, Libby Geist.
+In 2011, he married his wife, Libby Geist, who is the sister of television personality Willie Geist.

 Sports broadcasting career

 Television

 Wildes worked as a coordinating producer on ESPN2 shows SportsNation and Numbers Never Lie.
 Additionally, Wildes also served as a coordinating producer for Winners Bracket, a part of ESPN Sports Saturday.
 Wildes also has producing credits on Olbermann, Grantland Basketball Hour, and It's the Shoes.
 While at ESPN, Wildes became the Vice President of Original Content for NBA Studio Production.
 He supervised production for NBA Countdown, and also launched and developed The Jump.
 Wildes also launched and developed Detail by Kobe Bryant for ESPN+.

 Later, in 2018, Wildes served as the executive producer for ABC's GMA Day when it launched.

 In 2020, Wildes joined FS1 to be an on-air host on First Things First.
-As of 2025, Wildes remains in that role.
+As of 2026, Wildes remains in that role.